seannyD/IntroToRForTheLanguageSciences/README.md

 Open the index page in a browser to start.

-These pages are hosted [https://correlation-machine.com/RCourse/](https://correlation-machine.com/RCourse/)
+These pages are hosted here: [https://correlation-machine.com/RCourse/](https://correlation-machine.com/RCourse/)